cjdbarlow/bedside-notebook/anaesthesia/paeds/inhaled-fb.md

 Suggested approach:
 * Perform a gas induction with sevoflurane
 * Place IV rapidly
-* Being propofol TCI at 1μg/ml
+* Begin propofol TCI at 1μg/ml
 * Commence remifentanil at 0.2μg/kg/min
 With bolus to cover dead space of line.
 * Half sevoflurane (to 4%)